Animal law: Europe

 Animal law is being taught in a few European universities in Spain, Switzerland and the United Kingdom.

 The Autonomous University of Barcelona (UAB), in Spain, is the only European university to offer a master's degree in Animal Law and Society (Derecho Animal y Sociedad).
 The highly interdisciplinary program, directed by Prof. Dr. Teresa Giménez-Candela, is taught in Spanish and English.
 It aims to provide students knowledge of animals in the fields of law, ethology, nutrition and welfare, ethical dimensions, artistic representations and entertainment, organization and social responsibility.

 The program is based on a comparative law perspective, keeping in mind the needs of society as a whole.
 A postgraduate diploma is also available in that specific field.

-Initially, the Autonomous University of Barcelona (UAB, in Catalan the school is "Universitat Autònoma de Barcelona") Law School was the first Spanish university to officially offer optional courses in "Animal Law and Animal Welfare Law: comparative perspective (Derecho Animal y Derecho del Bienestar Animal: perspectiva comparada)" in 2007–2008.
+Initially, the Autonomous University of Barcelona Law School was the first Spanish university to officially offer optional courses in "Animal Law and Animal Welfare Law: comparative perspective (Derecho Animal y Derecho del Bienestar Animal: perspectiva comparada)" in 2007–2008.
 Due to student demand, a Postgraduate Degree in Animal Law and Society was established in 2009–2010.
 The first edition of the Master's program in Animal Law and Society was launched in 2011–2012 and is currently accepting students for its eighth edition (Oct.
 2018 – Dec.
 2019).
 UAB also offers an online Master's in Animal Law and Society, and is currently accepting applications for its fifth edition (Jan.
 2019 – Oct.
 2019).